 The Georgia Prevention Project is a statewide prevention program aimed at reducing the use of dangerous drugs among teens and young adults.
-We accomplish our work through awareness campaigns, educational programming and strategic partnerships with national and community based organizations.
+We accomplish our work through awareness campaigns, educational programming, and strategic partnerships with national and community-based organizations.

-Our mission is to partner with community members, schools, and prevention professionals to develop strategy, build coalitions, and provide drug education and resources to prevent substance abuse among teens and young adults in GA.
+Our mission is to partner with community members, schools, and prevention professionals to develop strategy, build coalitions, and provide drug education and resources to prevent substance misuse among teens and young adults in GA.

 Our vision is to become the leading authority for substance prevention, drug education, and advocacy so all Georgia youth will be able to live their lives free of substance misuse.